Skip to main content

 Note: You can right-click a signature field in the Signatures panel to do most signature-related tasks, including adding, clearing, and validating signatures.
 In some cases, however, the signature field becomes locked after you sign it.

 When digital signatures are validated, an icon appears in the document message bar to indicate the signature status.
-You can inspect additional status details in the signatures panel and in the signature properties dialog box.
+You can inspect additional status details in the Signatures panel and in the signature properties dialog box.

 VerifySignature